sabob/olive/README.md

 Olive
 =====

-Provides SQL utilities such as loading queries from files and named prepared statements.
+Provides SQL utilities such as JDBCContext for working with Connections, Statements, ResultSets, externalize queries to files, query templating and using named prepared statements.

 ## [Downloads](https://github.com/sabob/olive/releases)